pangratz/github_downloads/README.md

 Simple library to upload files to GitHub repository.
 It authenticates via OAuth token to GitHub.
 The token itself will be stored in the file `.github-upload-token` in the root directory of the project.

+## Installation

+Install the gem by

+    gem install github_downloads

+or put it in your Gemfile and run `bundle install`

+    gem "github_downloads"

 ## Configuration

 The library needs the following settings so it can upload files to a specific GitHub repository: